zarusz/SlimMessageBus/docs/intro.md

 This helps to lookup the `IMessageBus` instance in the domain model layer while doing Domain-Driven Design and specifically to implement domaine events or to externalize infrastucture concerns if anything changes to the domain that would require communication with external systems.

 See `DomainEvents` sample how to configure it per-request scope and how to use it for domain events.

+### Dependency resolver

+SMB uses dependency resolver to obtain instances of the declared consumers (`IConsumer`, `IHandler`).
+There are few plugins availble that allow to integrate SMB with your favorite DI framework.
+Consult samples and the [Packages section](../#packages).

 ### Provider specific functionality